-- A. The TaiwanICDF assesses at each balance sheet date whether there is objective evidence that a financial asset or a group of financial assets is impaired as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated. - B. The criteria that the TaiwanICDF uses to determine whether there is objective evidence of an impairment loss is as follows: - (a) Significant financial difficulty of the issuer or debtor; - (b) A breach of contract, such as a default or delinquency in interest or principal payments; - (c) For economic or legal reasons relating to the borrower's financial difficulty, granted the borrower a concession that a lender would not otherwise consider; - (d) It becomes probable that the borrower will enter bankruptcy or other financial reorganisation; - (e) The disappearance of an active market for that financial asset because of financial difficulties; - (f) Observable data indicating that there is a measurable decrease in the estimated future cash flows from a group of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial asset in the group, including adverse changes in the payment status of borrowers in the group or national or local economic conditions that correlate with defaults on the assets in the group; - (g) Information about significant changes with an adverse effect that have taken place in the technology, market, economic or legal environment in which the issuer operates, and indicates that the cost of the investment in the equity instrument may not be recovered; - (h) A significant or prolonged decline in the fair value of an investment in an equity instrument below its cost. - C. When the TaiwanICDF assesses that there has been objective evidence of impairment loss of financial assets, the amount of impairment loss is determined as follows according to the category of financial assets: - (a) Financial assets measured at amortised cost
+- must be settled by delivery of such unquoted equity instrument - derecognised using trade date accounting. - directly attributable to the acquisition and subsequently measured at cost. - (11) Impairment of financial assets - be reliably estimated. - impairment loss is as follows: - (a) Significant financial difficulty of the issuer or debtor; (b) A breach of contract, such as a default or delinquency in interest or principal payments; - (c) For economic or legal reasons relating to the borrower's financial difficulty, granted the borrower a concession that a lender would not otherwise consider: - (d) It becomes probable that the borrower will enter bankruptcy or other financial reorganisation; - (e) The disappearance of an active market for that financial asset because of financial difficulties; - (f) Observable data indicating that there is a measurable decrease in the estimated future cash flows from a group of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial asset in the group, including adverse changes in the payment status of borrowers in the group or national or local economic conditions that correlate with defaults on the assets in the group; - (g) Information about significant changes with an adverse effect that have taken place in the technology, market, economic or legal environment in which the issuer operates, and indicates that the cost of the investment in the equity instrument may not be recovered; - (h) A significant or prolonged decline in the fair value of an investment in an equity instrument below its cost. - assets: - (a) Financial assets measured at amortised cost